StiftsEU/json-rpc-client/README.md

 ### Characteristics

+- The client provides only low-level API for batch requests.
 - The client uses an UUID string as a message identifier by default.
 - The client does not verify the `Content-Length` header.

-### Limitations

-- The client does not support batch requests.

 ### Usage Examples